-Section 3 - Reimbursement/Rebate.
+Section 2 - Reimbursement/Rebate.
 The Fraternal Order of Police, Ohio Labor Council, Inc., agrees to reimburse the University for all expenses incurred arising from any action commenced by an employee as a result of the deductions made under this Article.
-This includes but is not limited to any violation of the legal requirements for fair share rebates.
-The Council also agrees to distribute annually a copy of their fair share rebate procedure to each member of the bargaining unit paying fair share fees and make every reasonable effort to comply with changes that may be mandated by statute or applicable case law.
+The Labor Council also agrees to make every reasonable effort to comply with changes that may be mandated by statute or applicable case law.